-Free, inclusive climbing meetups for Charlotte-area youth with disabilities.
+Free, inclusive climbing meetups for Charlotte-area youth with disabilities and/or limited resources.

 me climbing.jpeg